Haydon School’s Special Educational Needs and Disability (SEND) Offer.

 Meetings are held with parents/carers to share ways of supporting your child’s needs.
 When additional support is put in place it is reviewed following the graduated approach: assess, plan, do, review.
 (Graduated Approach)

 How and who do I talk to if my child is not getting the support they need?

 How will the curriculum be matched to my child's needs?

 All staff at Haydon School are responsible for the education, development and support of young people with SEND through delivery of an appropriately differentiated curriculum.
 Staff training and specialist strategy information sharing supports this.
 Student Passports are shared with staff in order for adaptations to the curriculum to be made.

 Pastoral staff and Haydon Hive staff are happy to answer queries regarding individual support.
 We are also proud to say that our Parents Support Group will now resume.
 We have close links with the Centre for ADHD and Autism Support (CAAS) in Eastcote as well as Hillingdon Autistic Care and Support (HACS) and the Parent Carers Forum.
 We regularly display parent support group information on our website advising of courses and places to go for advice.
-(See on Right Column)
+(See SEND Workshop and Event Page on Right Column)

-Delegated funding is allocated to support SEND students’ needs, this may include: specialist staffing, in-class support and additional materials such as targeted on-line programmes.
+Delegated funding is allocated to support SEND students’ needs, this may include: support staffing, in-class support and additional materials such as targeted on-line programmes.

 Along with our inclusive ethos we aim to provide equal opportunities for all students regardless of their SEND.
 We will always use our best endeavours to ensure there are no barriers to being able to attend external trips.